 How about Paypal?

-I stand by what I said: referral marketing is great for every business, not just tech!
+Great news.
+Referral marketing is great for every business, not just tech unicorns 🦄

 Meal Kit businesses like HelloFresh and Blueapron have also used this 2-side referral strategy, offering discounts on new customer purchases and rewarding their existing customer base for successful referrals.